evertonmj/redis-test/replication_test/README.md

 - Verify if replication is enabled and if source-db is correctly set as source at replica-db.
 - Check the Redis logs to verify that replication is active.

+## Future Improvements

+- Create source and replica databases using the redis-cli

 ## License

 This project is licensed under the MIT License.